+If habitat were the limiting factor for Snake River salmon, we would expect fish in Idaho wilderness to be relatively abundant.
 Idaho has the largest, connected federally managed Wilderness in the lower 48, much of it protecting rivers in the Snake River Basin.
 If habitat were the limiting factor for Snake River salmon, we would expect fish in Idaho wilderness to be relatively abundant.

 Instead, return patterns in the Middle Fork Salmon River, anchored in the Frank Church Wilderness of No Return, mirror those in the rest of the basin.
-These fish continue to straddle extinction and suffer a large recovery gap - in wilderness.
-Since 1995 redd (salmon and steelhead nests) counts in the Middle Fork Salmon River have averaged just 3 percent of estimates from the 1950s and '60s, and the National Marine Fisheries Service explicitly recognizes that "natal habitat actions in the [Middle Fork Salmon River] basin will not produce the increases in survival needed ... to achieve viability."
+Despite this basin having one of the highest estimates of productivity recorded for spring/summer Chinook salmon, these fish continue to straddle extinction and suffer a large recovery gap - in wilderness.
+Since 1995, redd (salmon and steelhead nests) counts in the Middle Fork Salmon River have averaged just 3 percent of estimates from the 1950s and '60s, and the National Marine Fisheries Service explicitly recognizes that "natal habitat actions in the [Middle Fork Salmon River] basin will not produce the increases in survival needed ... to achieve viability."

 That is not to say that habitat restoration would not be helpful in the Snake River Basin.
-Watersheds like the Lemhi, Pahsimeroi, and Yankee Fork have been considerably altered by mining and agriculture.
-Large partnerships are working to improve these habitats and much progress has already been made, but despite millions of dollars invested in habitat restoration adult fish are not increasing.
+Watersheds like the Lemhi, Pahsimeroi, and Yankee Fork have been altered by mining and agriculture.
+Large partnerships are working to improve these habitats and much progress has already been made, but despite millions of dollars invested in habitat restoration adult fish are not increasing because of the toll the dams continue to take on survival.

 It is also telling that 50 years ago when habitat in rivers including the Lemhi was more degraded than it is today, more adult salmon and steelhead were present.
-For example, from 1960-62, when habitat was severely degraded, inaccessible or totally absent due to dewatering, redd counts in the Lemhi averaged 1,588 -- in 2019 only 81 redds were observed.
+For example, from 1960-62, when habitat was severely degraded, inaccessible or totally absent due to dewatering, redd counts in the Lemhi averaged 1,588 - in 2019 only 81 redds were observed.

-The evidence is overwhelming that restoring habitat, while needed to improve the productive potential of the Snake River basin, will not recover wild salmon and steelhead.
-The key to restoring healthy, harvestable/fishable salmon and steelhead is greatly increasing the number of adult fish that return to Snake River basin to use the 30,000 miles of available habitat.
+The evidence is overwhelming that restoring habitat, while needed to improve the productive potential of parts of the Snake River basin, will not recover wild salmon and steelhead.
+The key to restoring healthy, harvestable/fishable salmon and steelhead is greatly increasing the number of adult fish that return to Snake River basin.